 Each faculty learning community will review course portfolios provided by the Assessment Coordinator and provide feedback to instructors.
 This feedback will only be shared with the instructor.

-The Assessment Coordinator will collaborate with the faculty learning communities to aggregate findings from the course portfolios, along with data from the Office of Policy Analysis and Planning, and prepare a report for the General Education Committee by May 1.
+The Assessment Coordinator will collaborate with the faculty learning communities to aggregate findings from the course portfolios, along with data from the Office of Institutional Research and Effectiveness, and prepare a report for the GEC by May 1.
 No information identifying instructors, students or specific courses shall be included in the report.

-At the beginning of the next academic year, the GEC will report to the Faculty Senate on its assessment of student learning, including any recommendations to improve the curriculum.
+At the beginning of the next academic year, the GEC will report to the Common Council on its assessment of student learning, including any recommendations to improve the curriculum.
 The report may also recommend further action research projects to investigate particular aspects of student learning or to explore the impact of particular changes to the curriculum.
 The report must be submitted to the Senate by November 1.
 This report will be shared with the Provost, the Deans, and the department chairs.
 In addition, it will be posted online to be available to the campus community and others.

 Institutional-Level Measurements

-The Office of Policy Analysis and Planning will regularly administer standardized tests and student surveys in an effort to measure student learning and experiences on campus.
-The Office of Policy Analysis and Planning will work with the GEC, the Director of General Education, and the Assessment Coordinator to share results that are applicable and useful for assessment within the General Education Program.
+The Office of Institutional Research and Effectiveness will regularly administer standardized tests and student surveys in an effort to measure student learning and experiences on campus.
+The Office of Institutional Research and Effectiveness will work with the GEC, the Director of General Education, and the Assessment Coordinator to share results that are applicable and useful for assessment within the GEP.
 These tests will include those institutional-level assessments required for external accountability or reporting.

 Given that such measurements provide an institutional snapshot of student learning, the results will be utilized by the GEC in concert with other data gathered through course-based assessment.